-You’ll need to set a lockout threshold to enhance your device’s overall security.
+You must set a lockout threshold to enhance your device’s overall security.
 To do this:

 - Go to the search button at the bottom of your screen and type control panel to quickly access control panel settings.

-- Once on the control panel, click on System and Security before double-clicking on the BitLocker Drive Encryption, where you’ll select the drive you want to protect.
+- Once on the control panel, click System and Security before double-clicking on the BitLocker Drive Encryption, where you’ll select the drive you want to protect.